-Which age do you recommend picture books for?
+Which age group do you recommend picture books for?

-The reading skills of kids during the age of 3-8 years tend to vary a lot.
+The reading skills of kids aged between 3-8 years tends to vary a lot.
 Picture books are great for this age group because it caters for all the different reading levels.

-For very young children who are just beginning to read or learn alphabets, the beautiful illustrations in picture books provide a way for them to directly engage with their books while they listen to the stories being read out aloud.
+The beautiful illustrations in picture books provide a way for young children, who may not have learnt to read, to engage with the books.
 This is really important for holding their attention!

 One mum told us that her 8 month old son would sit for a while and appear to be studying the illustrations.
 The book she had bought hims was the first, Willow the Wonderer, which is perfect for very young children.
 And yes, she has since gifted the books to every mum she knows!

-Picture books give young children a sense of accomplishment
+Picture books give early readers a sense of accomplishment

-Picture books are also great for kids who are just starting to master how to read, as the low overall word count (700-1000 words) helps them get through pages and even the entire book.
+Picture books are also great for kids who are just starting to learn how to read, as the low overall word count (500-1000 words) helps them get through the entire book in one seating.
 They feel a sense of accomplishment at the end of it.

-We always use a few interesting and longer words in the stories so even readers who are a bit more advanced will find some new words to grapple with - always a great challenge.
-Nonetheless, it is helpful for an adult to accompany them and help them keep moving along if they get stuck at a word or phrase.
+We always use a few interesting and longer words in the stories so even readers who are a bit more advanced will find some new words to grapple with -- always a great challenge.

 Reading is a difficult skill - Age recommendations are guidelines

-In fact, we have had children as old as 14 really enjoy our books as it helped them relate to some emotional difficulties they were going through at the time.
+As an example, we have had children as old as 14 enjoy our books as it helped them deal to emotional and learning difficulties.

 On the opposite end of the spectrum, a lot of our parents and grandparents have bought our picture books for new born babies, as reading is an all-around wonderful way to engage and bond with young, developing minds.